MeronP/Sketch-2/README.md

 ##About

-Resources and Plugins for Sketch by Bohemian Coding
+Resources and Plugins for Sketch by Bohemian Coding.

+* Files you want to use as templates (accessible from File > New from Template) should be moved to ~/Library/Application Support/sketch/Templates/

+* Plugins should be moved to ~/Library/Application Support/sketch/Plugins

 ##License